Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Two smooth classes

 Recall from the introduction that an oligomorphic group is \emph{$\mathfrak{G}$-finite} if each open subgroup contains a least open subgroup of finite index.
 Borelness of this class can be shown in a similar way as above; we omit the proof. \begin{proposition} Let $G$ be $\mathfrak G$-finite.
 Then $G$ has an essential subgroup. \end{proposition}

 \begin{proof} By~\ref{1-transitive_fact} we can assume that $G = \mrm{Aut}(M)$ and $G$ has a single $1$-orbit.
 For each $a \in M$, let $H(a) \leq G_{a}$ be the smallest open subgroup of $G$ that is a subgroup of $G_{a}$ with finite index.
-Note that $H(a)$ is irreducible.
+Note that $H(a)$ is irreducible in the sense of Definition~\ref{def_essential_intro}(a).
 Since each open subgroup of $G$ contains the pointwise stabiliser of a finite set, each group of the form $H(a)$ is almost essential in the sense of~\ref{def_essential_intro}.
 Hence there is an almost essential subgroup of minimal depth, which is then essential by definition. \end{proof}

-\begin{question} If an oligomorphic group is $\mathfrak G$-finite, does it have only finitely many conjugacy classes of essential subgroups? \end{question}